mlhartme/stool/main/documentation.md

   certificates.
 Otherwise, if it starts with `http://` or `https://` Stool generates a `csr` and posts it to *certificates*, expecting back the certificate.
 Otherwise, Stool invokes the specified script with the desired domain as an argument.
 The script is invoked in the *.backstage/ssh* directory, it is expected to generate a tomcat.jks keystore with Java's standard keysore password.
+(A note about re-generation: when starting a stage, Stool checks if *tomcat.jks* already exists;
+  if not, certificate generation is triggered).
 Type string.
 * **committed**
   `true` if users have to commit source changes before Stool allows them to start the stage.
 Type boolean.
 * **defaults**